James Elston

 How system boilers work

-• Hot water limits: The amount of hot water you can use is capped by your cylinder’s size.
-Once it’s empty, you’ll have to wait for it to refill and reheat.
+❌ Limited Hot Water Supply – The amount of hot water available is determined by the cylinder size.
+Once the stored hot water runs out, you’ll need to wait for it to refill and reheat.

-• Cylinder space requirements: Even without a cold water tank, they still need space for a hot water cylinder, so they’re a bit bulkier than combi boilers.
+❌ Space Required for Hot Water Cylinder – Although system boilers don’t need a loft tank, they still require space for a hot water cylinder, making them bulkier than combi boilers.

 Is a system boiler right for you?